Gmelin Handbook of Inorganic Chemistry: A User's Guide

 Since 1971, organometallics are heavily covered, except for compounds with Li, Na, K, Rb, Cs, Mg, Ca, Sr, and Ba central atoms.
 Those excepted compounds are covered in the Beilstein Handbook.
 Included in Gmelin are compounds with metal-carbon bonds except carbides, cyanides, cyanates, and thiocyanate.

-Volumes published after about 1982 are in English.
-Though volumes prior to 1982 are in German, English table of contents and section headings in the page margins are provided for all but the very oldest volumes.
+Volumes published after about 1982 are published in English.
+Although volumes prior to 1982 are in German, English table of contents and section headings in the page margins are provided for all but the very oldest volumes.
 Patrons willing to take on the challenges of using a mostly German language source are rewarded by the superb and comprehensive content of this resource.

 Gmelin contains such information as: